cathugger/mkp224o/README.txt

 directory, but that can be overridden with -d switch.
 Use -s switch to enable printing of statistics, which may be useful when benchmarking different ed25519 implementations on your machine.
-Use -h switch to obtain all avaiable options.
+Use -h switch to obtain all available options.
 I highly recommend reading OPTIMISATION.txt for performance-related tips.

 CONTACT: